dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-bounding-box.md

 layout: post
 categories: three.js
 id: 1008
-updated: 2022-10-07 12:31:47
+updated: 2023-03-30 07:40:45
-version: 1.12
+version: 1.13
 ---

 With the buffer geometry class in threejs there is a bounding box property that stores an instance of the Box3 class, and the [compute bounding box method of the buffer geometry class](https://threejs.org/docs/#api/en/core/BufferGeometry.computeBoundingBox) is what can be used to create or update this instance of Box3.
-As the name suggests this bounding box property can be used for collision detection, but it can also be used to find out the size of a geometry which can aid in the process of positioning objects.
+This bounding box can then be used to help with things like getting the size of the area in which the object takes up, and as such it can often be helpful when positioning objects to the surface of another object.

 <!-- more -->